 Just One More Level: Bob goes through this when they buy a "Burger Boss" arcade game, but mainly because he was trying to beat Jimmy Pesto's high score, after gaining which he used the initials "BOB SUX".
 When Linda takes it away, he has to go with his kids to an old-fashioned arcade to beat the score.

 Karma Houdini: In "Family Fracas", Jimmy Pesto, Chuck and the Channel 13 station owner conspire to keep the Belchers from winning the Game Show, complete with the station owner destroying evidence of their scheming on camera.
 The only comeuppance for any of them is when Bob makes fun of Jimmy for not knowing how to change a tire on his new minivan (which the Belchers should have won).
+Originally, the Belchers were supposed to spray Jimmy Pesto with Silly Putty as revenge, but Loren Bouchard thought it would come off as petty and out of character, so he dropped it.

 Part of what convinces Bob to take a second job driving a cab at night is that he likes the hat he gets to wear.